MaartenKnaepen/1-OpenSpace-Seating-Arrangement/README.md

 Example
 Here's an example of how to use the tool:
 ```
-Please provide the path of the file with the names:
+Please provide the path of the file with the names: colleagues.csv
 How many seats per table?
 4
 Can people sit alone? (yes=True, no=False) yes
 ```